 If you’re constructing a new commercial building, the roofline can make a big difference in how your building functions.
-There are three main types of commercial roofing systems: flat, low, or pitched.
+There are three main types of commercial roofing systems: commercial flat roofing, low-sloped, and pitched roofs.

-Flat Roofs –This is one of the most common types of commercial roofing for large commercial buildings.
-They are installed quickly and use less materials than some other shapes.
+- Flat Roofs –This is one of the most common types of roofs in the commercial roofing industry.
+They are installed quickly and use fewer materials than some other shapes.
 Because they are one of the most budget-friendly roofs, they are commonly used for big, box stores, warehouses, and shopping centers.

-Low-Sloped Roofs –A low-slope roof is somewhere in between a flat roof and a steep pitch roof.
-They are likely to be found on apartments, and industrial buildings that appear flat, but they have a soft slope to them.
+- Low-Sloped –A low-slope roof is somewhere in between flat roofs and a steep pitch roof.
+They are likely to be found on apartments and industrial buildings that appear flat, but they have a soft slope to them.
 Their slope makes them unique and sometimes requires strict building codes which must be adhered to.

-Pitched Roofs –A pitched roof is similar to a residential roof but creates a beautiful commercial building.
-A pitched roof provides a more elegant look than flat or low-slopes.
+- Pitched –A pitched roof is similar to a residential roof but creates beautiful commercial roofing systems.
+A pitched roof provides a more elegant look than flat roofs or low-slopes.
 Pitched roofs are less common in commercial buildings simply because they are more expensive, but they are still used in many areas.

 Common Types of Commercial Roof Materials

-Once you know the type of your roof, you can choose the material that best suits your business needs and budget.
+Once you know what type of roof your building has you can choose the roofing material that best suits your business, needs, and budget.

-- Spray Polyurethane Foam Roofing –This is a material that is sprayed onto the roof as a liquid and then expands to create a solid layer across the roof.
+1. Spray Polyurethane Foam –This is a material that is sprayed onto the roof as a liquid and then expands to create a solid layer across the roof.
 Because there are no joints or seams, this method of commercial roofing is extremely durable and can last for over 50 years in any climate.

-- Single-Ply Membrane Roofing –Single-ply roofing is a sheet of rubber or other synthetic material that is either fastened or chemically adhered to the roof of your commercial building.
-This is one of the most commonly used materials in commercial roofing because of its stellar track record.
+2. Single-Ply Membrane –Single-ply roofing is a sheet of rubber or other synthetic material that is either fastened or chemically adhered to the roof of the commercial building.
+This is one of the most commonly used materials in commercial roofing systems because of its stellar track record.

-- Shingles – Shingles, similar to residential roofing, can also be used in commercial roofing.
-Typically, shingles are used only for pitched roofs, as it is not designed for flat-roof applications.
-Shingles will typically last 20-30 years but can be prone to damage due to age or strong storms.
+3. Shingles – Shingle can also be used in commercial roofing.
+Typically, shingle roofing is used only for pitched roofs, as it is not designed for flat-roof applications.
+Shingle roofing will typically last 20-30 years but can be prone to damage due to age or strong storms.

 - Moisture Problems – If your building feels more muggy than usual, that’s not a good sign.
 Moisture can infiltrate the building and cause water stains on ceilings and walls.
 This is a problem that should be remedied before it gets worse.

-- Climbing Energy Bills – Your roof provides insulation for your building to help maintain comfortable temperatures inside.
+- Climbing Energy Bills – Your commercial roofing provides insulation for your building to help maintain comfortable temperatures inside.
 If your energy bills are increasing, it could be because there’s a problem with your roofing that is causing your HVAC to work overtime.

 - Bubbles – Bubbles in the roof typically mean that there is moisture underneath the commercial roofing material.
 When these bubbles burst, you’re left with an air pocket that can allow water to seep back in.

-- Open Seams – Seams are the most vulnerable part of your roof.
+- Open Seams – Seams are the most vulnerable part of your commercial roofing systems.
 Anywhere you have a seam, it’s a spot for water to leak in.

-- Clogged Drains – Ponding or clogged rooftop drains allow water to begin ponding and are both major signs that you need a commercial roof repair.
+- Clogged Drains – Clogged rooftop drains allow water to begin ponding and are both major signs that you need a commercial roof repair.

-- Flimsy Flashing – The flashing around the chimney, at roof piercings, or when the roof changes levels are vulnerable areas that can be dislodged or lifted during storms.
-If you see gaps in the flashing, it’s time for a commercial roofing repair.
+- Flimsy Flashing – The flashing around the chimney or at roof piercings are vulnerable areas that can be dislodged or lifted during storms.
+If you see gaps in the flashing, it’s time to repair your commercial roofing.

 - Punctures – Punctures can be caused by falling debris, strong storms, or aging.
 Anytime you have a hole in the material, even a small one, it should be inspected before it gets worse.

-- Ponding – Stagnant ponds of water on the roof can cause problems with both structure deterioration.
+- Ponding – Stagnant ponds of water on the roof can cause problems with both structure deterioration and roof damage.
 Your roof should drain properly and eliminate standing water.
-If this is not happening, it requires an inspection and a commercial roof repair to remedy this situation.
+If this is not happening, you need commercial roofing services.

 - Broken Fasteners – Fasteners are a major cause of roof leaks.
-When your fastener is broken or loose, you have an open hole in the decking.
-Luckily, these are usually a quick fix, and you can continue to use your existing commercial roofing system.
+When your fastener is broken or loose, you have an open hole in the roof decking.
+Luckily, these are usually a quick fix, and you can continue to use your existing commercial roof.

 7 Signs Your Commercial Roof Needs to be Replaced

-- Damaged Roof Membrane – Eventually, the membrane will be damaged due to age, winds, or storm damage.
-When this happens, you need to replace it.
-Left unattended, water will eventually seep into the roofing and the attic itself.
+1. Damaged Membrane – After about 15 to 30 years, the roof membrane will get damaged due to age, winds, or storms.
+When this happens, you need to replace it instead of repairing it.
+Left unattended, water will eventually seep into the roof and the attic itself.

-- Considerable Wear and Tear on the Deck – Continuous moisture is usually the reason the deck gets damaged.
+2. Old Decking – Continuous moisture is usually the reason the roof deck gets damaged.
 The problem is not always easy to spot in the beginning and often goes unnoticed.
-However, when you begin to see wear and tear on your deck, it’s time for a replacement of both the deck and the membrane.
+However, when you begin to see wear and tear on your roof deck, it’s time for a replacement of both the roof deck and the membrane.

-- Your Property Isn’t Well Insulated Anymore – The quality of your insulation is typically evidenced in your heating and cooling bills.
+3. Poorly Insulated – The quality of your insulation is typically evidenced in your heating and cooling bills.
 If they stay steady, your building insulation is doing its job.
 When they begin to rise significantly, your property isn’t being insulated.
-The first place to check is the roof, where warm or cool air can quickly escape if the roof is aging or damaged.
+The first place to check is the roof, where warm or cool air can quickly escape if it is aging or damaged.

-- Your Commercial Roofing is Old – The lifespan of a commercial roof is generally about 25 years – 50 years, depending on the type of material used.
-If you are past your warranty date, and the roof is nearing the end of its life, it’s time to consider a commercial roof replacement.
+5. Aging – The lifespan of commercial roofing is generally about 25 years – 50 years, depending on the type of material used.
+If you are past your warranty date, and the roof is nearing the end of its life, it’s time to consider a roof replacement.

-- Broken Shingles – If you have a shingle roof, any sign of splitting, cracked, broken, or buckling shingles are clear indications that a replacement is needed.
+6. Broken Shingles – If you have a shingle roof, any sign of splitting, cracked, broken, or buckling shingles are clear indications that a roof replacement is needed.

-- Blistering – Water trapped in the insulation will create blisters that slowly eat up the inside of your roof.
-Any sign of blistering is cause to call for a commercial roof inspection.
+7. Blistering – Water trapped in the insulation will create blisters that slowly eat up the inside of your roof.
+Any sign of blistering is cause to call for a commercial roofing inspection.